simplify-framework/openapi/README.md

 *Node.js-based codegen for OpenAPI documents.
 This project was initially by tailoring from openapi-codegen to use the core code generation functionality to generate the lambda based node projects and AWS CloudFormation stack.*

-## Generate one solution in a serverless stack with:
+## Purpose to have one solution in a serverless stack with:
 + AWS API Gateway REST API
   + AWS Secret Manager
     + AWS Lambda function 1